Foreign Investors Shrug Off Miami's Rising Sea Levels

 The seas are rising, frequently flooding the streets even when no storms are on the horizon.
 But that hasn't stopped foreign investors from shelling out big dollars for Miami real estate.
 Many are in it for the relatively short-term investment, then they'll try to sell before climate change takes its toll, observers of the local market say.

 Visit South Florida and you would have no idea this boomtown was a subprime war zone just a decade ago.
-In the wake of that collapse, Miami's skyline was dominated by half-empty buildings and idled cranes; condo associations had trouble collecting fees, and billboards advertised lawyers who swore they could wrest back your security deposit.
+In the aftermath of that collapse, Miami's skyline was dominated by half-empty buildings and idled cranes; condo associations had trouble collecting fees, and billboards advertised lawyers who swore they could wrest back your security deposit.

 The notoriously boom-bust region was bailed out by foreign investors, who desired hard U.S. assets and a piece of the sun-kissed Miami dream.
-Eighty percent cash down payments became the new thing — and often sight-unseen: About five percent of South Florida foreign buyers snapped up local homes without even visiting; 18 percent bought with just one visit.
+Eighty percent cash down payments became the new thing — and often sight-unseen: About 5 percent of South Florida foreign buyers snapped up local homes without even visiting; 18 percent bought with just one visit.

 But accompanying this giddy ascent has been a gurgling anxiety at sea level.